sbolande/bolander-bakes/README.md

 ## TODO

 - Upgrade React and Next
-- Sort by alphabetical instead of by most recent, favorites on top
 - Make Modal title disappear on fullscreen or move with scroll
 - Cache responses